National Points of Contact

 Belgium’s NPOCs are active in the field contributing to various activities linked to space.
-These endeavours have led to the recent creation of beSPACE, an organisation from and for young space enthusiasts in Belgium.
-Both Sarah Moens and Maarten Adriaensen are Co-founders of this non-profit organisation.
-Sarah Moens has further more taken up duty as President of beSPACE.
+These endeavours have led to the creation of beSPACE (http://www.be-space.eu), an organisation from and for young space enthusiasts in Belgium.
+NPoC Simon Vanden Bussche is a co-founder and the current secretary of this non-profit organisation.

 Through this organisation, they attempt not only to create awareness and passion for space activities within the Belgian borders; they also carry out the SGAC message by providing for Belgian students and young professionals the opportunity to inject their thoughts, views and opinions on the direction of international space policy.
 The biggest event of beSPACE is the yearly Space Dinner, which typically reaches a crowd of more than 100 space professionals and students.
 You will find pictures of the latest space dinner on the right side of this page.
 Next to the Space Dinner, beSPACE also organizes visits to space companies and info sessions about careers in space.

 Country-Specific Events in 2016